ausimian/crone/README.md

 Cron for Erlang.

-crone is a simple application to schedule repeatable tasks within the Erlang VM.
-It is modelled on the Unix utility, `cron`.
+crone is a simple application to schedule repeatable tasks within the Erlang.
+Times are matched against the _local_ time in the VM as returned by `calendar:now_to_local_time/1`.

 It has no application dependencies other than `kernel` and `stdlib`.